-D1.1 Driver Limitations
+D1.2 Driver Limitations

-- D1.1.1 In total, a minimum of three and a maximum of four drivers are allowed for each team. - D1.1.2 An individual driver must not drive in more than two dynamic events. - D1.1.3 The endurance and efficiency event is considered a single event.
+- D1.2.1 In total, a minimum of three and a maximum of four drivers are allowed for each team. - D1.2.2 An individual driver must not drive in more than two dynamic events. - D1.2.3 The endurance and efficiency event is considered a single event. - D1.2.4 An individual driver must not drive more than two runs in each dynamic event. - D1.2.5 No more than two drivers are allowed to drive in each dynamic event.